 Our telephone helpline (+358-9-684 11 588) is available Monday to Friday between 10:00 – 12:30.

-The programme is two-fold: assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden and payments of reintegration cash grants to voluntary returnees from Sweden.
+The activities in Sweden are two-fold: assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden, and payments of reintegration cash grants to voluntary returnees from Sweden.

 Since 2012 the AVRRTiPP-SWE programme has provided assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden.
 The programme assists both EU nationals and third country nationals.